nimpylib/pylib/README.md

 Nimpylib is a collection of python-like operators and functions (syntax sugar).
 It can help you to translate your Python program to Nim.

-Also there's simple `class` macro similar to Python `class` (but without inheritance).

-Nimpylib heavily relies on Nim generics, converters, operator overloading, and even on concepts.

 # Use